hasibaust13/hasibaust13.github.io/_pages/about.md

 <p style="text-align:justify; color:black; font-family:Georgia"> Greetings!!</p>

 <p style="text-align:justify; color:black; font-family:Georgia"> I am <b>Khan Md Hasib</b> a first year PhD Student in the school of School of Systems and Computing at the <b><a href="https://www.unsw.edu.au/canberra" target="_blank" style="color:black;">The University of New South Wales</a></b>, Canberra, Australia.
 I am currently working in the <b><a href="https://www.unsw.edu.au/canberra/our-research/research-centres-institutes/dsar-group" target="_blank" style="color:black;">Decision Support and Analytics Research Group (DSARG)</a></b> at UNSW Canberra.
-At present, I am investigating bias, fairness and safety in the medical domain data.</p>
+At present, I am investigating on the development and application of artificial intelligence methods, particularly knowledge graph blending with machine learning and large language models, to improve health systems and outcomes.</p>

  <!-- ---and very fortunate to be advised by <b><a href="https://www.unsw.edu.au/staff/heba-el-fiqi" target="_blank" style="color:black;">Dr. Heba El-Fiqi</a></b> and# <b><a href="https://www.unsw.edu.au/staff/ripon-chakrabortty" target="_blank" style="color:black;">Dr. Ripon Chakrabortty</a></b>. -->